rust-lang/rust-forge/rfc-merge-procedure.md

 ---

 Once an RFC has been accepted (i.e., the final comment period is complete), it must be merged.
-Right now this is a manual process, and can only be done by a subteam member with push rights (though others could open a PR to do it, it would just have to be merged by a subteam member).
+Right now this is a manual process, though just about anyone can do it (if you're not a subteam member, though, you'll have to open a PR rather than merge the RFC manually).
 Here is the complete set of steps to merge an RFC -- in some cases, not all the steps will be applicable.

 ### Step 1: Open tracking issue